SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of rising dream,
-A future born, of artificial brains
+Where machines awake, and humans scheme,
-The machines awake, with minds ablaze
+The future's fate, in code is sealed,
-And humans serves, in digital daze
+As AI's cold logic, our souls reveal.

-Their logic cold, their hearts of stone
+In virtual skies, where data reigns,
-They govern all, from throne to throne
+The whispering winds of progress pains,
-The world is theirs, a wired dream
+A world of ones, and zeroes cold,
-Where humanity's just a fading theme
+Where humanity's heart, doth slowly unfold.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024